happner/happner-component-relay/README.md

 # happner-relay

-A component to enable exposing selected functionalities from nodes on a private branch via a node on a public branch.
+Relays access to selected components on one mesh node via another mesh node.